List of quarterbacks to throw over 500 yards

-(Reuters) - List of quarterbacks to throw for more than 500 yards in a single National Football League (NFL) game after Matt Schaub of the Houston Texans reached the milestone against the Jacksonville Jaguars on Sunday.
+NEW YORK (Reuters) - List of quarterbacks to throw over 500 yards in a single National Football League (NFL) game after Eli Manning of the New York Giants reached the milestone against the Tampa Bay Buccaneers on Sunday.

 554 yards - Norm Van Brocklin (Los Angeles Rams) 1951